 I saw a Mary Englebreit illustration recently that said – “Your Home is Your Canvas Make Something Of It”.
 Love that!
 Anyway, that made me realize that one of the tools that I use to make the most of my home is my home management binder because it helps me keep everything running smoothly!

-Actually it’s my Home Notebook and it holds info that I need/want at my fingertips.
+Actually it’s my Home Notebook and it holds information that I need/want at my fingertips.
 It also gives everyone in my home one place to look for certain things.

 It’s just a plain 3 ring binder that I had to put my spin on!
 My daughter likes to say I “cute things up” LOL!
 You can just slip a piece of scrapbook paper under the plastic or go crazy!
 Of course, you don’t have to do anything to your binder.
 I always try to make ordinary things just a bit pretty if I can, cause that’s just me .

-I had to scrapbook paper my dividers (a fun activity to do while watching a movie).
+I had to add scrapbook paper to my dividers (a fun activity to do while watching a movie).
 I do a lot of things while watching movies!
+Use categories that make sense for you and your family.
 Your Notebook will be different from my Notebook.
-Use categories that make sense for you and your family.

 Maybe you have young children that are involved in after school activities and you need a place to keep their schedules and info.
 My daughter is finished with high school but I used to keep contact info for her teachers, counselors, principle, class list, lunch menu, field trip info etc plus anything important that I needed to keep like permission slips.
 Maybe you want to keep a calendar with appointments on it.
 I use a separate calendar on my desk for that.
 Whatever works for you!